 A meandering mossy path from the main road leads up into the hills where a small number of bungalows offer remarkable tranquility under the dramatic backdrop of Mt Agung.
 With bubbling fountains and trickling water drowning out the traffic, genuine seclusion and privacy are created by thickets of flowers and shrubs rather than brick walls.
 Each bungalow is separate, secluded, and designed to face elegant private gardens and ponds full of goldfish and lilies.
 They are all bright and airy, with plenty of windows offering all-around garden views.
 The attached café is classy but along the noisy road, while the pool is small but inviting.
-The entrance is along the main drag and barely 100m from the sea.
+The entrance is along the main drag and just meters from the sea.

-The Watergarden Hotel & Spa – The Location
+The Water Garden Hotel – The Location

 - Address: Jalan Raya Candidasa, the main road through Candidasa, a quiet resort region along the east coast of Bali.

 - Area: In the western part of Candidasa.
 On the opposite side of the road from the shoreline, but very few hotels offer any semblance of a beach anyway.
 Surrounded by places to shop, eat, and drink, and handy to transport.

 - How to Get There: Few metered taxis and chartered cars from the airport (about 2 hours) will take anyone this far, so best to arrange transfers from the hotel.
 See under Local Transport below about tourist shuttle buses.